intel/ccc-linux-guest-hardening-docs/source/security-spec.rst

 By default, for the KVM hypervisor, kvmclock would have priority, which is not secure anymore because it uses untrusted input from the host.
-To avoid this the kvmclock has been disabled by default when running inside a TDX guest.
-It would also be possible for the host to trigger a TSC fallback (e.g. by not scheduling VCPUs or delaying IPIs), which also would lead to insecure time.
-We have also disabled acpi\_pm to prevent fallback to that.
+To avoid this the kvmclock must be disabled by using 'no-kvmclock' cmdline option (command line is measured and can be attested).
 Additionally, the TSC watchdog is also disabled (by forcing the X86\_FEATURE\_TSC\_RELIABLE bit) to avoid the possible fallback to jiffy time, which could be influenced by the host by changing the frequency of the timer interrupts.